Optimize performance of scripts

 do as server is most often used in conjunction with the http() function to execute API calls server-side first.
 This bypasses the browser's CORS (cross-origin resource sharing) policy, which would otherwise block the http call.
 Then you receive the requested data from the server.

-More about Introduction to Ninox API calls.
+More about API calls.

 Some functions cannot be executed on the server because they are related to your browser or app, e.g., alert().